Get the Free Toolkit

 Credible Messenger programs have historically been associated with meaningful reductions in re-arrest and violent offending.

-A 2025 analysis found that the recidivism rate for individuals who completed intensive 2Generation workforce training was significantly lower than the national average.
+Internal program data from 2Gen workforce implementations shows that the recidivism rate for individuals who completed intensive 2Generation workforce training was significantly lower than the national average.

 That suggests a meaningfully different approach.